-We are estimating an increase of 4.43% in FY22 and increases of 4% for FY23-26 which is in line with increases in previous years.
+We are estimating an increase of 4.43% in FY22 and increases of 8.24% in FY23 and 4% for FY24-26 which is in line with increases in previous years.

 Implementation of Patient Protection and Affordable Care Act (PPACA) has cost our district additional funds.
 However, the Further Consolidated Appropriations Act of 2020, included a full repeal of three taxes originally imposed by the Affordable Care Act (ACA): the 40% Excise Tax on employer-sponsored coverage (a.k.a.
 "Cadillac Tax"), the Health Insurance Industry Fee (a.k.a. the Health Insurer Tax), and the Medical Device Tax.
 These added costs are no longer an uncertainty factor for our health care costs in the forecast.